-Andrew Serowik, Todd Alberico, and Gabriel Tan are primarily responsible for the day-to-day management of the Fund.
+Andrew Serowik, Todd Alberico, Gabriel Tan, and Brian Cooper are primarily responsible for the day-to-day management of the Fund.

-Mr. Serowik joined the Adviser from Goldman Sachs.
-He began his career at Spear, Leeds & Kellogg ("SLK"), continuing with Goldman after its acquisition of SLK.
+Mr. Serowik joined the Adviser from Goldman Sachs in May 2018.
+He began his career at Spear, Leeds & Kellogg ("SLK"), continuing with Goldman after its acquisition of SLK in September 2000.
 During his career of more than 19 years at the combined companies, he held various roles, including managing the global Quant ETF Strats team and One Delta ETF Strats.
 He designed and developed systems for portfolio risk calculation, algorithmic ETF trading, and execution monitoring, with experience across all asset classes.
 He graduated from the University of Michigan with a Bachelor of Business Administration degree in Finance.

-Mr. Alberico joined the Adviser in November 2020, having spent the past 14 years in ETF trading at Goldman Sachs, Cantor Fitzgerald, and, most recently, Virtu Financial.
+Mr. Alberico joined the Adviser in November 2020.
+From 2013 to 2020, Mr. Alberico worked in ETF trading at Virtu Financial.
+Prior to Virtu Financial, Mr. Alberico spent time in ETF trading at Goldman Sachs and Cantor Fitzgerald.
 He spent most of that time focused on the Trading and Portfolio Risk Management of ETFs exposed to international and domestic equity.
 He has worked on several different strategies including lead market-making and electronic trading, to customer facing institutional business developing models for block trading as well as transitional trades.
 Mr. Alberico graduated from St. John's University in NY with a Bachelor of Science degree in Finance.

 Mr. Tan joined the Adviser in May 2019 as an Associate Portfolio Manager and was promoted to Portfolio Manager in December 2020.
-He began his career at UBS and BBR Partners where he worked as a financial planning analyst and a portfolio strategist for over four years.
+From 2013 to 2017, Mr. Tan worked at UBS and BBR Partners where he served as a financial planning analyst and a portfolio strategist.
 During his time there, he developed comprehensive wealth management solutions focused on portfolio optimization, trust and estate planning, and tax planning.
+Mr. Tan graduated from the University of North Carolina at Chapel Hill with a Bachelor of Science in Business Administration with a concentration in Investments, a Bachelor of Arts in Economics, and a Minor in Chinese.